armanriazi/typescript-all-in-one/workspace/types/migrating.md

 The community has, over time, built a number of command-line tools to help with this, including **tsd, typings, and NuGet extensions**.

+ Airbnb recently went through the process of converting their existing React-based JavaScript projects to TypeScript, and have published an opensource project named **ts-migrate** to help other teams do the same thing.

 Note: This popularity has also meant that the TypeScript team itself has included a tool for searching for types on their [website](https://www.typescriptlang.org/dt/search?search=) named Type Search.
 Here, we can search for type declaration files and, as can be seen in the help text, declaration files that are either bundled or in the Definitely Typed repository.

 - [x] Declaration files, including: